 Once the chile has cooled, gently removed the charred skin with a knife.
 Remove the seeds and cut into 3 sections.

-Place the chile, garlic, lime juice, vinegar, olive oil, mayonnaise, salt, pepitas, cilantro and 1/8 cup of shaved parmesan cheese into a food processor or blender.
+Place the chile, garlic, lime juice, vinegar, olive oil, mayonnaise, salt, pepitas, cilantro and 1/2 of the shaved parmesan cheese into a food processor or blender.

-Blend until smooth, adding a 1 tablespoon of water at a time if the mixture is too thick to blend.
+Blend until smooth, adding a 1 tablespoon (15 ml) of water at a time if the mixture is too thick to blend.

-Continue adding 1 tablespoon of water at a time until the dressing reaches your desired consistency.
+Continue adding 1 tablespoon (15 ml) of water at a time until the dressing reaches your desired consistency.

 Taste and adjust the seasoning.